General Safety

 Deep Snow Safety Image

-A tree well/ snow immersion suffocation accident can happen when a skier or snowboarder falls – usually headfirst – into a tree well or deep loose snow and becomes immobilized and trapped under the snow and suffocates.
-During times of elevated tree well and deep snow, hazard signs can be found in the ticket windows in the base area and at the bottom of all chairlifts.
-The chances of this type of accident occurring can be reduced by adhering to the following practices:
+During times of elevated tree well and deep snow, you may find hazard signs in the ticket windows in the base area and at the bottom of the chairlifts.
+You can reduce the risk of this type of accident by adhering to the following practices:

 • Stay on groomed trails during times of deep snow.